leavin1611/samudra-setu/README.md

-# SamudraSetu - Crowdsourced Ocean Hazard Reporting
+# SamudraSetu - An Integrated Intelligence Platform for INCOIS

-This is a Next.js project created in Firebase Studio.
-It's a comprehensive platform for crowdsourcing, visualizing, and analyzing ocean hazard information to protect coastal communities.

-## The INCOIS Problem Statement
+## The Core Idea: Solving the INCOIS Problem Statement

-The Indian National Centre for Ocean Information Services (INCOIS) provides essential early warnings for ocean hazards but faces a critical gap: a lack of real-time, on-the-ground field reports from citizens.
-Furthermore, valuable insights from public discussions on social media during these events remain largely untapped.
-This creates a need for a unified platform to bridge this information gap, aggregate data, and provide a comprehensive operational picture for disaster management.
+**SamudraSetu** is an AI-driven, web-based intelligence platform designed as a direct response to a critical challenge faced by the **Indian National Centre for Ocean Information Services (INCOIS)**.
+While INCOIS excels at issuing early warnings for ocean hazards using sophisticated models, it operates with two significant information gaps:

+1.  **A Lack of Real-Time Field Reporting:** Official models cannot be validated or enriched without on-the-ground observations from citizens.
+2.  **Untapped Social Media Insights:** Public discussions during hazard events are a rich, unstructured source of real-time information that is largely unused.

+SamudraSetu bridges these gaps by creating a unified, real-time **intelligence loop**.
+It transforms the one-way flow of information (from INCOIS to the public) into a two-way dialogue, empowering citizens to become active participants in disaster risk reduction.
+It is the functional, implemented solution to the INCOIS problem statement.

+## How SamudraSetu Directly Solves the Problem

+Our platform connects every requirement in the problem statement to a tangible, working feature:

+**1. Enables Real-Time, Geotagged Citizen Reporting**
+*   **The Need:** "Allow citizens to submit geotagged reports, photos, or videos."
+*   **Our Solution:** The **Report a Hazard (`/report`)** page is a core feature.
+A user can upload a geo-tagged photo, and the system's AI automatically analyzes the image to pre-fill the report with the hazard type, severity, and a detailed description.
+This makes reporting fast, accurate, and directly addresses the need for on-the-ground data.

+**2. Taps into Social Media Intelligence with NLP**
+*   **The Need:** "Integrate social media feeds... and apply Text Classification/Natural Language Processing."
+*   **Our Solution:** The **Social Intelligence Dashboard (`/social-intelligence`)** uses a Genkit NLP engine to analyze public posts.
+It automatically extracts public **sentiment**, calculates an **urgency score**, and identifies **key discussion topics**, turning unstructured social chatter into actionable intelligence for emergency response agencies.

+**3. Provides a Unified, Dynamic Dashboard for Situational Awareness**
+*   **The Need:** "Aggregate and visualize real-time crowdsourced data on a dynamic dashboard... with hotspots."
+*   **Our Solution:** The **Live Hazard Dashboard** serves as the central command center.
+It visualizes all reports on an interactive Google Map, with features like **Heatmaps** and **Marker Clustering** to instantly identify hotspots where report density is high.
+This provides the comprehensive operational picture required for faster validation and better resource allocation.

+**4. Implements Data Verification and Role-Based Design**
+*   **The Need:** "Support role-based access" and help validate information.
+*   **Our Solution:** The platform is designed with role-based access in mind (as seen in the `/signup` page).
+Crucially, every report is automatically analyzed for authenticity by a **BERT AI model**, providing a credibility score that helps officials distinguish between verified incidents and potential misinformation.

+**5. Delivers Multilingual Support for Regional Accessibility**
+*   **The Need:** "Multilingual support for regional accessibility."
+*   **Our Solution:** The platform includes an integrated **Google Translate widget** in the header, allowing users to instantly switch the interface to their preferred language, ensuring the tool is accessible to diverse coastal communities across India.

+---

 ## SamudraSetu: System Architecture & Technical Deep Dive

-### 1. Core Mission & The INCOIS Problem Statement

-SamudraSetu is an AI-driven intelligence platform designed to address a critical gap for the Indian National Centre for Ocean Information Services (INCOIS).
-The core problems it solves are:

-*   **Lack of Real-time Field Reporting:** INCOIS has sophisticated warning systems but lacks on-the-ground data from citizens to verify and complement its models.
-*   **Untapped Social Media Insights:** Public discussions on social media during hazard events are a rich but unstructured source of information that is largely unused.
-*   **Fragmented Information:** Data is scattered, leading to a delayed and incomplete operational picture for disaster managers.

-SamudraSetu solves this by creating a unified, real-time **intelligence loop** that integrates crowdsourced data with AI analysis.

-### 2. Technology Stack
+### 1. Technology Stack

 *   **Frontend Framework:** **Next.js with React** (App Router).
 This provides server-side rendering for fast initial loads and a modern, component-based architecture.
 *   **Language:** **TypeScript**.
 Used across the entire project for type safety, better developer tooling, and more maintainable code.